syncfusion-content/wpf-docs/wpf/ComboBox/MultiSelection-Support.md

 {% endtabs %}

-3.To bind the `ComboBoxAdv` to data, bind the collection created in previous step to [ItemsSource](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.itemscontrol.itemssource?view=netcore-3.1#System_Windows_Controls_ItemsControl_ItemsSource) property in XAML by setting `ViewModel` as `DataContext`.
+3.To bind the `ComboBoxAdv` to data, bind the collection created in the previous step to the [ItemsSource](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.itemscontrol.itemssource?view=netcore-3.1#System_Windows_Controls_ItemsControl_ItemsSource) property in XAML by setting the `ViewModel` as `DataContext`.

 {% tabs %}